Wow your guests with this deliciously refreshing cocktail and learn how to choose the best tonic water!

 First, tonic syrups are not the same as tonic water.

-Tonic syrups are actually flavored concentrate that you then mix with sparkling water to make tonic water.
-I don't love using them, because they add another ingredient and step to the recipe.
+Tonic syrups are actually flavored concentrates that you mix with sparkling water to make tonic water.

-I'm all for the easy, here!
+I'm all for the easy here, y'all!

 Flavored tonic waters